top of page

 Healthcare Foundation

-The Sisters of St. Joseph of Orange Healthcare Foundation was established in 1992 by a charitable contribution when Health Plan of America, an HMO owned by St. Joseph Health System, was sold.
-The Foundation supports programs consistent with the Mission of the Sisters of St. Joseph of Orange.
-Over $48 million has been awarded since the Foundation’s inception to meet the needs of the dear neighbor.
+The Sisters of St. Joseph of Orange Healthcare Foundation was established in 1992 by a charitable contribution from Health Plan of America.
+As a supporting foundation and ministry of the Sisters of St. Joseph of Orange, the Foundation supports programs consistent with the Mission of the Sisters of St. Joseph of Orange.
+Since 1993, more than 1,400 grants totaling over $56 million have been awarded to meet the needs of the dear neighbor.

 Geographical Areas of Focus

 The Sisters of St. Joseph Healthcare Foundation is a non-profit, public benefit corporation, which addresses the needs of the working and indigent poor in Southern California, the San Francisco Bay Area, and Humboldt County.
-Starting in 2024 and for the next four years, the Foundation will focus on its grantmaking on the following six counties – Alameda, Humboldt, Imperial, Orange, San Bernardino and Sonoma counties.
+In 2026, the Foundation will focus its grant-making in the following six counties – Alameda, Humboldt, Imperial, Orange, San Bernardino and Sonoma counties.

 Priorities